RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 You must have the following software installed:

 -   Rocket Enterprise Developer for Eclipse (Linux). [*Click here*](https://docs.rocketsoftware.com/bundle?cluster=true&labelkey=prod_enterprise_developer) to access the documentation for Enterprise Developer.
 -   A TN3270 terminal emulator to run the IBM&reg; CICS&reg; application.
-This tutorial uses Rocket&reg; Host Access for the Cloud (HACloud), which is installed with Enterprise Developer, but you may use an alternative terminal emulator.
+This tutorial uses Rocket&reg; Host Access for the Cloud (HA Cloud), which is installed with Enterprise Developer, but you may use an alternative terminal emulator.

 **Using a Remote Enterprise Server Instance for the Tutorials**